USDA-FSA/fsa-design-system/guides/content/acronyms-and-abbreviations.md

 In the most technical sense, there is a difference between acronyms (abbreviations pronounced as words, like <abbr title="National Aeronautics and Space Administration">NASA</abbr>) and initialisms (abbreviations pronounced as letters, like <abbr title="Federal Bureau of Investigation">FBI</abbr>).
 For simplicity, our content guide refers to both as acronyms.
 The readability issues that acronyms and initialisms create tend to be similar, and “acronym” is the more common term.

-**As acronyms often confuse readers, avoid them whenever possible.**
+**Acronyms often confuse readers so avoid them whenever possible.**

 If an acronym is necessary for future reference, spell the full word and follow with the acronym in parentheses on the first reference.
 For example, "General Services Administration (GSA)".